MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/httpclient-getbaseaddress-method.md

 ## Return value
 *Address*
 &emsp;Type: Boolean

-&emsp;The base address of Uniform Resource Identifier (URI) of the Internet resource used when sending requests.
+The base address of Uniform Resource Identifier (URI) of the Internet resource used when sending requests.

 ## See Also
 [Getting Started](newdev-get-started.md)